 Fiber-optic communication is a method of transmitting data by sending pulses of light through an optical fiber.
 These days, the majority of data communication involves a fiber-optic connection.
 However, other methods of transmitting data exist, including satellites.

 The advantage of fiber optics is their lower latency.
 A data sent from an end will reach the other end in a very short time.
 Low latency is essential in real-time communications or online gaming.
 Another advantage is its high capacity.
 A strand of fiber-optic theoretically can have a bandwidth up to 1000000 Gbps, far above one that of a copper wire of comparable size and far above the total bandwidth capacity of a single satellite.
-And a significant fiber-optic connection between two countries has hundreds or even thousands of strands of fiber optics.
+Moreover, undersea fiber-optic connections have hundreds or even thousands of strands of fiber optics.

 Compared to satellites, the main disadvantage of fiber-optics is its point-to-point characteristic.
-To reach a location, the service provider must make a physical connection.
-On the other hand, a single satellite already covers a wide area covering multiple countries.
+It is necessary to connect each of the individual nodes that want to participate.
+On the other hand, a single satellite already covers an extensive area covering multiple countries.
 All it is necessary to have a link is to install a transceiver in the specific location.

 In a remote location occupied by only a small population, a fiber-optic connection can be uneconomical.
 In such cases, a satellite connection can be much cheaper.